• Recipes

 📌For complete step-by-step instructions, scroll down to the printable recipe card or keep reading for tips, flavor options, and serving ideas.

-Grill chicken drumsticks for 30 to 35 minutes over medium-high heat (about 450°F) until they reach an internal temperature of 185°F. That’s the sweet spot for tender, juicy meat—especially with dark cuts like legs and thighs.
+Grill chicken legs over medium heat for 30–35 minutes, turning every 5 minutes, until they reach an internal temperature of 185°F for juicy, crispy results — especially with dark cuts like legs and thighs.

-🔄 Optional Step: Letting drumsticks rest at room temperature for 30 minutes before grilling can reduce grill time by 5–10 minutes, help them cook more evenly, and prevent burned skin.
+🔄 Optional Step: Letting drumsticks rest at room temperature for 30 minutes before grilling can reduce cook time by 5–10 minutes, help them cook more evenly, and prevent burned skin.

 Save this recipe!